tanu146/CODSOFT/README.md

     -Task 2: Customer Churn Prediction
             Objective: Create a predictive model to forecast customer churn based on a provided dataset, utilizing machine learning techniques and data analysis.
             Approach: I meticulously preprocessed data with encoding and scaling, built a tuned Random Forest Classifier, and assessed performance with accuracy metrics and visualizations for a holistic customer churn prediction solution.

+    -Task 3: Credit Card Fraud Detection
+            Objective: Build a robust machine learning model for detecting fraudulent credit card transactions, contributing to enhanced financial security by accurately identifying suspicious activities.
+            Approach: Thoroughly preprocessed and encoded the dataset, implemented Logistic Regression and Random Forest algorithms, and rigorously evaluated model performance using key metrics and visualization techniques.
+The project aims to provide actionable insights and solutions to combat financial fraud effectively.

 </description>